abouscarel/argmin404.github.io/_posts/2016-04-28-Launch an EC2 from jupyter.md

 print('done')
 ```

 **To change the instance**, you simply need to change the argument *t2.micro* for something else, I strongly suggest to use the amazon machines.
-You can look into this table to see the list of the available instances : https://aws.amazon.com/fr/ec2/instance-types/.
+You can look into this table to see the list of the available instances : [Amazon Doc](https://aws.amazon.com/fr/ec2/instance-types/.)